-A continuation of EDU 5400, the 100-hour School Executive Internship II experience is designed to help the intern continue to apply skills related to school administration in the areas of organizational management and school law.
-The intern will work with the university supervisor and school principal on site-based assignments and will participate in periodic seminars related to the internship experience.
-Completion of the School Management Case Study will be required.
-Candidates will be evaluated at the conclusion of EDU 5500 with the North Carolina School Executive Evaluation Rubric for Preservice Candidates and must demonstrate successful performance prior to enrolling in EDU 5600: School Executive Internship III.
+A continuation of EDU 5400, the School Executive Internship II experience is designed to help the intern continue to apply skills related to school administration in the areas of organizational management and school law.
+The intern will work with the university supervisor and school principal on site-based assignments and will participate in monthly seminars related to the internship experience along with weekly reflections.
+Candidates will be evaluated at the conclusion of EDU 5500 using the North Carolina School Executive Evaluation Rubric for Preservice Candidates and must demonstrate successful performance prior to enrolling in EDU 5600.
 Two credits.